serverless-dns/serverless-dns/README.md

 Cloudflare Workers build-time and runtime configurations are defined in [`wrangler.toml`](wrangler.toml).
 [Webpack5 bundles the files](webpack.config.cjs) in an ESM module which is then uploaded to Cloudflare by _Wrangler_.

+Fastly Compute@Edge build-time and runtime configurations are defined in [`fastly.toml`](fastly.toml).
+[Webpack5 bundles the files](webpack.fastly.cjs) in an ESM module which is then uploaded to Fastly by the _Fastly CLI_.

 For Fly.io, which runs Node, the runtime directives are defined in [`fly.toml`](fly.toml) (used by `dev` and `live` deployment-types), while deploy directives are in [`node.Dockerfile`](node.Dockerfile). [`flyctl`](https://fly.io/docs/flyctl) accordingly sets